alan-turing-institute/trustchain/docs/ion.md

 === "Mainnet"

-    This must be a mainnet-compatible key in wallet import format (WIF).
-If you intend to use Trustchain to write your own DID operations, this parameter must be populated with your private key in the appropriate format.
-Otherwise, you can use [this tool](https://learnmeabitcoin.com/technical/wif) to generate a WIF string without any bitcoin.
+    This must be a mainnet-compatible private key in wallet import format (WIF).

+    If you do **not** intend to use Trustchain to write your own DID operations, you can use [this tool](https://learnmeabitcoin.com/technical/wif) to randomly generate a WIF string without any bitcoin.

+    If you are intending to use Trustchain to write your own DID operations, this parameter must be populated with your private key in the appropriate format.
+To do this, first check that `sidetreeDefaultWallet` (that was created [earlier](#configure-bitcoin-core)) is loaded.
+You should see the following output when running this command:
+    ```console
+    $ bitcoin-cli listwallets
+    [
+    "sidetreeDefaultWallet"
+    ]
+    ```
+    Next create a wallet address with this command:
+    ```console
+    $ bitcoin-cli getnewaddress
+    bc1qr5f53xkgfehq3tr0rjg478kvxdjfkc5tatma3u
+    ```
+    This command will output a new address (similar to the example above, but a different string of characters).

+    Now, to get the private key for this Bitcoin address, run the following command but with `<address>` replaced with the output from the previous step:
+    ```console
+    $ bitcoin-cli dumpprivkey <address>
+    L1eokPoQRzBXEddxWAyejiR49FopMj5iKyEZNSMaQKMqcZWFVLR5
+    ```
+    Once again, the output will look similar to the above, but with different characters.
+This is the WIF string to be used in the following command.

+    !!! warning "Never share your Bitcoin private keys"

+        The output from the previous command is the Bitcoin private key corresponding to your wallet address.
+Anyone who has access to this private key can spend the bitcoins in that address, so you should be careful to keep it secret.

+        In the following step we will copy the private key into an ION configuration file, to enable ION to execute the Bitcoin transactions necessary to create and update DIDs.
+The permissions on this configuration file have already been set (above) so that only the user and their group can read the file contents.

-    Copy and paste the following command into the Terminal and then change `<wif>` to your WIF string:
+    Copy and paste this command into the Terminal and then change `<wif>` to your WIF string:
     ```console
     $ WIF="<wif>"
     ```